-We are among the largest integrated ICT Solutions and Services companies in India, offering end-to-end solutions with a comprehensive range of products delivered over a common data network infrastructure reaching more than 1600 cities and towns in India.
-This network also connects 53 Data Centers across India including Sify's 11 concurrently maintainable Data Centers across the cities of Chennai, Mumbai, Kolkata, Delhi, Bengaluru and Hyderabad and customer Data Centers.
+We are among the largest integrated ICT solutions and services companies in India, offering end-to-end solutions with a comprehensive range of products delivered over a common data network infrastructure reaching more than 1600 cities and towns in India.
+This network also connects 53 Data Centers across India including Sify's 12 concurrently maintainable Data Centers across the cities of Chennai, Mumbai, Kolkata, Delhi, Bengaluru and Hyderabad and customer Data Centers.

 Our mission is building a world in which our converged ICT ecosystem and our 'bring it on' attitude will be the competitive advantage to our customers.
-Our 7 core values which are called 'The Sify way' are 1) Put customers' needs first, 2) Be accountable, 3) Treat others with dignity, 4) Be action oriented, 5) Have the courage to confront issues, 6) Always remember that you are a part of Sify's team, 7) Protect Sify's interest always.
+Our 7 core values which are called 'The Sify way' are 1) Put customers' needs first, 2) Be accountable, 3) Treat others with dignity, 4) Be action oriented, 5) Have the courage to confront issues, 6) Always remember that you are a part of Sify's team, and 7) Protect Sify's interest always.

-Our primary geographic market are India and Rest of the world.
+Our primary geographic markets is India.
 Our revenue is derived from services to enterprise customers, comprising Network services, Data Center services, Cloud and Managed services, Technology Integration services and Applications Integration services.

-We were incorporated on December 12, 1995 in Andhra Pradesh, India as Satyam Infoway Private Limited, a Company under the Indian Companies Act, 1956 to develop and offer connectivity-based corporate services in India.
+We were incorporated on December 12, 1995 in Andhra Pradesh, India as Satyam Infoway Private Limited, a Company under the Indian Companies Act to develop and offer connectivity-based corporate services in India.
 We shifted our registered office to Chennai, Tamil Nadu from April 1, 2003.
 We completed our initial public offering of ADSs in the United States in October 1999.
 We listed our ADS on the NASDAQ Global Market on October 19, 1999.
-In February 2000, we completed our secondary offering of ADS in the United States.
+In February 2000, we completed our secondary offering of ADSs in the United States.